-Rats might not be able to fatten themselves up, but they can prepare themselves for winter in other ways.
-Starting in Autumn or even late summer, rats and mice start getting more aggressive in their pursuit of food.
-Instead of eating opportunistically, they start seeking out extra food.
-They might store any extra food they find somewhere like their cousins the squirrels do.
-Pizza rat was probably dragging his slice back to one of these caches when he was caught on camera!
+Rats aren’t able to fatten themselves up for the winter like other animals, but they can prepare themselves for winter in other ways.
+Starting in autumn or even late summer, rats and mice start getting more aggressive in the pursuit of food.
+Instead of eating opportunistically, they start seeking extra food.

-Rats can and will eat virtually anything, including garbage, so they’ve always got options.
-Generally, rats will drag their spoils back to an area they can access easily and leave it there for later.
+Rats can and will eat virtually anything, including garbage, so they always have options.
+Generally, rats will drag their findings back to an area they can access easily and leave it there for later.
 They maintain their stockpiles throughout the winter, often incorporating them into their children’s nests.
-Particular favorite collectibles include garden or bird seed, pet food, paper, nuts, compost waste, and fabrics.
-House mice love to collect fallen bird seed in particular, so if you have a birdfeeder, it’s a good idea not to hang it right next to your home.
-We’ve solved many a mouse infestation simply by moving the bird feeder farther away from a structure.
-It might also be a good idea to take it down come Fall.

-Stockpiling helps explain the food source problem, but mice need to stay warm, too.
-Luckily for them (not so much for us), rats and mice are excellent at digging.
+Stockpiling helps explain where rats get their food in the winter, but they need to stay warm, too.
+Luckily for them (and not so much for us), rats are excellent at digging.
 They’ll look for a structure like a rock, wall, or fence, and dig a burrow beneath or against it.
-That way, they have less work to do!
-Look for small holes against Air Conditioning boxes and electrical units near your home, along fences, or the siding.
-Mice especially like burrowing into areas that have access to natural gas or electrical lines going into your house.
+If you have a rat infestation, you may see small rat homes against air conditioning boxes and electrical units.

-Unlike prairie dogs, mice don’t build elaborate tunnel systems underground.
-Instead, their burrows are usually shallow and small, with one entrance and exit.
-Rats don’t spend all their time in their burrows.
-They prefer to venture out to seek food or preferable shelter.
-They can burrow into open ground or through snow, but they won’t unless they absolutely have to.
-Remember: rats and mice always prefer to use your house for shelter rather than burrowing.
-If they have a way into your house they’ll use it every time.
+Remember: rats always prefer to use your house for shelter rather than burrowing.
+If they have a way into your house, they’ll use it every time.
 Look for ways rats could burrow into your house, such as by eating through insulation or by running along utility lines.

-This probably isn't a surprise, but the best way rats survive the winter by being really clever at getting what they need.
-You’d be amazed at the number of ways we’ve seen house mice sneak their way into a house.
-Burrowing under floorboards, chewing through electrical cables, climbing up drain spouts, even squeezing under doors--we’ve seen the furry little pests do it all.
-It’s only natural; for rats to get through trying times successfully, they’ve evolved to get really good at it.
+Rats survive the winter by being clever at getting what they need.
+Burrowing under floorboards, chewing through electrical cables, climbing up drain spouts, and even squeezing under doors—we’ve seen the furry little pests do it all.